 Requirement to Maintain Registered Agent

 Maintaining a registered agent, who is located within the state of Florida and open during business hours is required.
 A professional must be available during business hours to receive service of process for your business.
-Utilizing registered agent services with an experienced business litigation attorney, provides protection in event that your company is named in a lawsuit.
+Utilizing registered agent services with an experienced business litigation attorney, provides protection in the event that your company is named in a lawsuit.

 Many times, a business owner will attempt to skip this, especially when traveling overseas.
 They attempt to list themselves as the registered agent.
 This can be a devastating mistake for a company.